FTI PROGRAM:

 - If your group would like to volunteer for color guard, please see the Program Director or Camp Director at the Friday evening leaders meeting or during the day on Saturday.

-- Archery Secession = 1 hour.
-Cost per group = $20.00 range fee plus $5.00 / shooter.
-TICS Level 1 Archery Instructor provided.
+- Archery Secession, 1 hour.
+Cost per unit, $20.00 range fee plus $5.00/shooter.

 - Open Shoot: Cost per participant = $2.00 / 10 arrows.

 - Youth Camp Wide Shoot: Free!
-Age groups:
+Age groups: 11–14-year-olds and 15–18-year-olds.

 - Winners receive TI Archer Award patches.

-- Adult Camp Wide Shoot: Cost per participant = $5.00
+- Adult Camp Wide Shoot: Cost per participant, $5.00

 - All fees must be paid on the island by cash, check, or credit card.